Energy Stability of Explicit Runge-Kutta Methods for Non-autonomous or Nonlinear Problems: Non-autonomous Linear Operators

 For $\lambda(c_i \dt) = \epsilon \xi_i$ with arbitrary $\xi \in \R^s$ and sufficiently small $\epsilon > 0$, $L$ can be extended to a smooth mapping with arbitrarily small $\norm{L(t)}$ and Lipschitz constant of $t \mapsto L(t)$.
 Since $u_i = u_0 + \O(\epsilon \dt)$, energy stability and \eqref{eq:estimate-RK-skew-sym} imply

 Hence, the matrix with entries $(b_i b_j - b_i a_{ij} - b_j a_{ji})$ must be negative semidefinite. \end{proof}}

-Theorem~\ref{thm:Lipschitz-algebraic-stability} shows that conditional stability for non-autonomous linear problems is equivalent to unconditional stability for general nonlinear problems in the context of non-confluent Runge--Kutta methods and ODEs with semibounded operators.
+Theorem~\ref{thm:Lipschitz-algebraic-stability} shows that conditional stability for non-autonomous linear problems is equivalent to unconditional stability for general nonlinear problems in the context of non-confluent Runge-Kutta methods and ODEs with semibounded operators.